deargle-classes/msbx5500-spring-2020-project/README.md

 ## MSBX5500 Final Project Repo Readme
-Use this file to describe the _repository_.

 ### Project Overview

-Final project for MSBX5500.
-Using the given CTU-13 dataset, create a web application allowing a user to upload a pcap file, parses it into netflow records, classify the traffic as is_bot or not, and allow the user to resolve alerts generated from the machine learning model on that uploaded traffic file.
+Final project for MSBX5500 - Security Analytics in Python.
+Using the given CTU-13 dataset, we created a web application allowing a user to upload a pcap file, parsed it into netflow records, classify the traffic as a botnet or not, and allow the user to resolve alerts generated from the machine learning model on that uploaded traffic file.

 #### [Project Proposal Document](https://github.com/deargle-classes/msbx5500-spring-2020/blob/master/project-proposal.md)

-Due: 4/30/20

 ### Deliverables
 * A single class github repository